nboder/kickbase-manager/README.md

 You are really want to use the last cents of your Balance and calculate with the Market trend?
 See what you will earn in 24hours or even 7 Days.

 > [!Note]
-> The App is only tested with an Account and the Member-Access.
-It might be that there will be support for non members in the future.
-Could be, that there are some Issues
+> Amateur Subscription will greatly benefit from that App as it shows you all the information, which is normally accessible after many clicks.
+For example Market-Value Trend of a Player and the History.

 > [!Warning]
 > Even tough Challenges are listed after the Login, there is no support for Challenges.
 The App is only made for Leagues.